utsavpatel51/MyMovieList/README.md

 # MyMovieList
 Flask Application where you can track watching list of Web-Series.
-I have made this application to learn more things about Flask.
+I decided to made this application to learn more things about Flask.

 <p>Home page</p>
 <img src="img/Screenshot (20).png"></img>